 Tish Bachleda has been part of Pennsylvania’s Lebanon Valley most of her life.
 Born and raised in the Richland area, she first established her creative flair as a stylist with local hair salons.
 After several years of success while raising a family, she decided she wanted to help others in deeper ways, and worked as an advocate for Domestic Violence Intervention of Lebanon County.
 She helped victims of domestic violence find their voices in the legal process to help defend themselves and re-establish a positive path for themselves and their families.

 Since then, Tish has perfected her craft, designing a variety of textile floor coverings, hand-crafted fabric works — dolls, vegetables, fruit, seasonal decor, and more.
-In 1999, The Tweed Weasel LLC moved with the Bachleda family to nearby Schaefferstown, where the town’s former local ‘Smith Bakery’ building was renovated and restored to become the new home of The Tweed Weasel.
+In 1999, The Tweed Weasel LLC moved with the Bachleda family to nearby Schaefferstown, where the town’s former local ‘Smith Bakery’ building was renovated and restored to become the new home of The Tweed Weasel gallery.
 The new gallery was located right next to their restored 1830-era limestone home.

-More recently, Tish and Mike have advanced their interest and skills in nature photography — capturing images of everything from Pennsylvania’s Hummingbirds, Snowgeese, and Elk, to the unique wildlife found from Nova Scotia to Florida.
-Some of the work has been featured on greeting cards and framed prints on display in the gallery.
+More recently, Tish and Mike have advanced their interest in nature photography — capturing images of everything from Pennsylvania’s Hummingbirds, Snowgeese, and Elk, to the unique wildlife found from Nova Scotia to Florida.
+Tish and Mike enjoy helping clients create artful home environments that they’ll enjoy for years to come.